 This analysis requires a fixed age from which to base costs.
 While maltreatment could potentially occur as early as prenatally, this report conducts relevant calculations based on a fixed age of 7, which is the weighted average age of maltreatment for first-time victims in 2018 in the state of California, the most recent year for which data is available.
-Therefore, we have assumed that all costs begin at age 7 and all future economic losses are discounted to this age.
+We have calculated this weighted average for several years and have not seen significant changes.
+We have assumed that all costs begin at age 7 and all future economic losses are discounted to this age.